quenerapu/TRECE/README.md

 ### Step 4

+Follow instructions at the ugliest installer in the world.

+### Step 5

 That's all! :) Click on «Sign In» and then click on «Forgot or don't know my password».
 Follow instructions to generate your password, sign in and test the site.